i18n-llm/i18n-llm/docs/COMMANDS.md

 ### `i18n.usage`

-Calculates the token and word usage of your i18n schema.
-This is useful for estimating the cost *before* running the `generate` command.
+Calculates the token and word count of your i18n schema.
+This is useful for estimating costs *before* running the `generate` command.

 ```bash
 i18n-llm i18n.usage [options]